blueprint99/python-homework/Solidity/Solidity_HW_README.md

 address payable _two
 address payable _three

-Each address is associated with the employees that the will receive an equal portion of Ether.
+Each address is associated with the employees that the will receive the percentage of Ether assigned per tier.

 Post deployment: